pythonianfr/tshistory_supervision/README.md

  >>> tsa.update('my-series', series, 'analyst@corp.com', manual=True)
 ```

+This also works with the `replace` api call.

 Inserted values will show up in the next `.get` call.

 Specific API calls exist to provide a standard workflow: